 Executed on the day of at

-(Signature)
+and the second s (Signature)

 (Title)"

-The Discharger shall comply with the Electronic Submittal of Information (ESI) requirements by submitting all correspondence and reports required under the WDRs' Monitoring and Reporting Program, including groundwater monitoring data and discharge location data (latitude and longitude), correspondence, and pdf monitoring reports to the State Water Resources Control Board GeoTracker database.
+15. The Discharger shall comply with the Electronic Submittal of Information (ESI) requirements by submitting all correspondence and reports required under the WDRs' Monitoring and Reporting Program, including groundwater monitoring data and discharge location data (latitude and longitude), correspondence, and pdf monitoring reports to the State Water Resources Control Board GeoTracker database.